numaproj/numaflow/docs/user-guide/autoscaling.md

 ## Vertical Pod Autoscaling

-`Vertical Pod Autoscaling` can be achieved by setting the `targetRed` to `Vertex` objects as following.
+`Vertical Pod Autoscaling` can be achieved by setting the `targetRef` to `Vertex` objects as following.

 ```yaml
 spec: